DandaraEmiliano/DandaraEmiliano/README.md

 👩🏻‍💻 **Software Engineer | 🌍 Travel Enthusiast**

-I am a Software Engineer with over 7 years of experience in designing, building, and maintaining scalable APIs.
+I am a Software Engineer with a solid foundation in Java, building scalable and robust applications using Spring Boot and AWS cloud services.

 ---